WestNorthern/ml_adult_income/README.md

 **Note to Study.com graders**

 The data is being retrieved from openml directly.
-A CSV need not be included in the project.
-If you'd prefer that I do all of my coding in the jupyter notebook cells then I can accomodate that.
-Just let me know.
+You might be loading this in a way I had not intended, so I have added it anyway.
+Good luck!

 This repository contains a complete machine learning pipeline for the UCI Adult Income dataset, with a focus on bias detection and fairness evaluation.
 It is fully containerized using Docker, so you can run everything locally without installing Python or dependencies directly on your machine.